Window blind: Vertical

+Vertical blinds were introduced in 1948 (Flexible Blind Company, Hunter Douglas), and gained acceptance as an alternative to draperies due to the streamlined look, versatility, energy efficiency, large variety of finishes.
+The construction includes a horizontal (occasionally, in custom designs, tilted) track with moving carriers and vertical strips, called vanes, hanging off the carriers (attached by clips).
+The vanes can rotate, changing the amount of light entering the room, and, when in open position, traverse the track (and thus be stacked compactly on one side of the window).
+When closed, the vanes tightly overlap, creating a good barrier against the sunlight penetration in summer and energy loss in winter.

 Unlike horizontal blinds, vertical blinds are less likely to collect dust because they stand vertically.
 Since they draw to the side rather than lifting and lowering, they are easier and faster to operate.
 They operate best on patio doors and sliding windows that slide from side to side.
 In the 1970s there were few choices of fabric- usually beige or white, which had to have stiffener embedded to prevent fraying, rather like on roller blinds fabric but using a thicker textile.